mariabb/romanianmovies/readme.md

 3. `cd romanianmovies `
 4. To install the packages listed in a requirements.txt file, run the command:
 `pip install -r requirements`

-5.open the settings file in Web section and modify the path, then:
+5. open the settings file in Web section and modify the path, then:
 * `DEBUG = True`
 * `ALLOWED_HOSTS = [‘https://mariab.pythonanywhere.com/’] `
 6. To  upload images, additional settings are required; see the instruction s here: https://www.pythonanywhere.com/